jennybc/googlesheets/README.md

 install.packages("googlesheets")
 ```

-Or you can get the development version from GitHub (at the moment it depends in a development version of [`readr`](https://github.com/hadley/readr)):
+Or you can get the development version from GitHub (which currently depends on the development version of [`readr`](https://github.com/hadley/readr)):

 ``` r
 devtools::install_github("hadley/readr")